-Long before selfies became popular, I posed the question: what do we see when we look in the mirror?
-What do others see when we enter public space?
-Mirror Faces combined experience, event, photography, with the rigor of scientific experiment.
+Mirror Faces combined experience, event and photography, with the rigor of scientific experiment.
 A large group of people were invited to an event.
-Upon entry, they created a self portrait in a private photo booth by looking in a two-way mirror that had a camera hidden behind it.
+Upon arrival, they entered a booth where they would create a self portrait by looking in a two-way mirror that had a camera hidden behind it.
 Upon leaving the booth, they would find themselves in a lively party, where they had their portrait taken in the public setting.
-These two images taken with very little time in between were shockingly different: one the private face, the other, the public.
+These two images taken within moments of each other represents the two images of each of us: one the private face, the other, the public.
 The subtle and sometimes overt differences in the two become a photographic representation of how we see ourselves versus how we are seen.

 Role: Artist, Photographer